CHR. Did you meet with no other assault as you came?

 your name Mr. By-ends, of Fair-speech?

 BY-ENDS.
-This is not my name, but indeed it is a nickname that is given me by
+This is not my name, but indeed it

 some that cannot abide me; and I must be